Henry Davies

 Primarily an actor and dancer working in musical theatre and variety, Roy Desmond's appearances as an actor on television were few, with approximately a dozen of credited appearances stretching for a decade from the mid-Sixties.
 Even Roy’s role in Randall and Hopkirk (Deceased) did not turn out too well for him as his voice was dubbed by the well-known Irish actor T.P.
 McKenna.
 The reason for this substitution remains unclear, though it could possibly be due to his Welsh nationality.

 Roy’s first known screen appearance as an actor was in Camino Real an entry in ITVs Play of The Week strand in 1964.
 Generally, most of his appearances were minor roles such as a police sergeant in Public Eye (1969) or a businessman in the BBC adaptation of A Christmas Carol (1977), his last credit in a career which barely registered a dozen television appearances.
 He had also worked on the stage, being a member of the Players Theatre, London in the late 1950s.
 He was also among the cast of the London Palladium's 1957 revue We're Having a Ball, which was headlined by singer Max Bygraves.
+He also headlined the touring version of Stop the World I Want to Get Off alongside Thelma Ruby in the 1960s for Bernard Delfont.
 He also appeared as an uncredited dancer in both Hammer's The Witches (1966) and Polanski's Macbeth (1971), suggesting a proficiency in that field.
 His one credited film role as 'The Mask' came in Anthony Newley's controversial Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?
 (1969).

 Arnold Diamond

-Character & Episode: First Poker Player in The Trouble with Women
+Character & Episode: 1st Poker Player in The Trouble With Women

 Born: 18/04/1915, West Ham, Essex, England